AlexandreDecan/sismic/docs/evaluation.rst

 .. automethod:: sismic.evaluator.Evaluator._execute_code
 .. autoattribute:: sismic.evaluator.Evaluator.context

-Notice that none of the two methods are actually called by the interpreter during the execution of a statechart.
+Notice that none of the two methods is actually called by the interpreter during the execution of a statechart.
 These methods are fallback methods, meaning they are implicitly called when one of the following methods is not defined in a concrete evaluator instance: